W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 ::: details Expanded
 We have been emphasising perception, and have said very little about knowledge as yet.
-²This is [we have emphasised perception] because perception must be straightened out before you can know anything.
+²This is [we have emphasized perception] because perception must be straightened out before you can know anything.
 ³To know is to be certain.
 ⁴Uncertainty means that you do not know.
 ⁵Knowledge is power because it [knowledge] is certain, and certainty is strength.